 Visit us on the web at georgiasouthern.edu/prehealth.
 Familiarize yourself with the Georgia Southern University Pre-Health Professional Review Board requirements.

 Make it official.
 Add your Pre-Professional Program: myGeorgiaSouthern > Change Your Major/Add a Minor > Pre-Professional drop down menu > Pre-Medical Program.
-This step will ensure that you receive up-to-date information from Mrs. Payne regarding Pre-Health Professional Programs.
+This step will ensure that you receive up-to-date information regarding Pre-Health Professional Programs.

 Study + Excel.
 A competitive GPA is essential when considering a career in the health field.
 You must have a minimum of a 3.0 to remain in the Pre-Medicine Program at Georgia Southern University.
-Talk with your Academic Advisor, professors and Academic Success Center for help with study skills through various workshops and tutoring.
+Talk with your academic advisor, professors, and the Academic Success Center for help with study skills through various workshops and tutoring.

 Resume + Interviews.
 Create and/or improve your resume at the Office of Career Services.
-You can also gain confidence and develop your interview skills with a video-taped mock interview.
+You can also gain confidence and develop your interview skills with a mock interview.

 Job Shadow.
 We recommend that you gain experience by shadowing with a general practice physician and specialists of your choosing.
 Document your experiences in a physical or digital format, and obtain at least one letter of reference from a physician you have shadowed.

 Volunteer + Lead.
 We recommend that you participate in volunteer activities that benefit others.
 Contact the Office of Leadership and Community Engagement for more information about volunteering with local weekly trips, Alternative Break Trips, and more.
 We also recommend that you participate in leadership seminars, workshops, retreats and LEAD courses.
-Get involved and join a student club or organization, such as the Association of Pre-Health Professionals or Phi Delta Epsilon.
+Get involved and join a student club or organization, such as the Association of Pre-Health Professionals or Phi Delta Epsilon (co-ed medical fraternity).

 Connect + Explore.
 Get to know your professors and local health care professionals.
 These individuals are valuable resources for research experience, volunteering, shadowing and letters of recommendation.
 Consider Study Abroad programs through the Office of International Programs and Services.
 Attend information sessions, workshops, field trips, and other events for pre-medical students offered by the Office of Medical Professions Advising.